Transactions¶

 data TxLevel : Type where TxLevelTop TxLevelSub : TxLevel

-This type will be used, among other purposes, to provide a concise definition of the types of top-level and sub transactions in the Transactions section below.
+This type will be used, among other purposes, to provide a concise definition of the types of top-level and sub transactions in the Transaction Structure section below.

 To that end, we define two auxiliary functions that will aid in